Triplicane: Roads

 The main roads of Triplicane include Beach Road (Kamarajar Salai), Pycrofts Road (Bharathi Salai), Triplicane High Road, and Besant Road.
 Pycrofts Road, also known as Bharathi Salai, is known for its numerous book shops, including pavement shops selling old and used books.
-Zam Bazaar is one of the oldest bazaar in the city and was set up in the pre-Independence era.
-The western end of the market is bordered by an old monument known as the Amir Mahal, the palace of the Nawab of Arcot two centuries ago.
+Zam Bazaar is one of the oldest bazaars in the city and was set up in the pre-Independence era.
+The western end of the market is bordered by Amir Mahal, the palace of the Nawab of Arcot two centuries ago.
 The building is currently being renovated by the government.

 The neighbourhood, however, suffers from drainage issues and other civic problems.